PrinceRajRoy/Astoogle/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-`A ReactJS App that fetches Near Earth Objects API data from NASA APIs and presents it to the user, you can check the live website here ` - [GitHub Pages](https://astoogle.web.app/)
+`A ReactJS App that fetches Near Earth Objects API data from NASA APIs and presents it to the user, you can check the live website here ` - [Astoogle](https://astoogle.web.app/)

 ### `npm init`